 Skip to main content

 The Command tab is your cockpit.
-It provides live telemetry, video feed, manual flight controls, and smart flight modes.
+It provides live telemetry, video feed, and manual flight controls.
 This is where you fly your drone.

 Command tab showing live flight interface